batiwo/shell-cli/README.md

 # shell-cli
-A combination of Sping Shell and CommandLineRunner
+A combo Spring Shell and Spring CommandLineRunner (ApplicationRunner)